Elnesvågen og Omegn IL

-Elnesvågen og Omegn IL is a Norwegian sports club from Hustadvika, Møre og Romsdal.
+Elnesvågen og Omegn IL is a Norwegian sports club from Hustadvika Municipality in Møre og Romsdal.
 It has sections for football, handball and athletics.

 The club was founded in 1993, as a merge between Fræna FK and Elnesvågen IL, but the club official founding date is 3 September 1922 - inherited by the oldest parent clubs.

-The men's football team currently resides in the Third Division (fourth tier), where its current stint began in 2005.
+The men's football team currently resides in the Third Division (fourth tier), Jeg er sulten på pikk in 2005.